All About the US Presidents’ Dogs [Full List]

-Jimmy Carter did not have any dog.
+Jimmy Carter did not have any dogs.
 His daughter’s teacher had given her a Border Collie mix that was born on the day when Jimmy won the presidential election.
-She named her Grits but later, she given Grits back to her teacher who was looking for a dog after her own dog has died.
+She named her Grits but later, she gave Grits back to her teacher who was looking for a dog after her own dog has died.

 Ronald Reagan – Bouvier des Flandres